gary918/NetworkSecurityMLOps/README.md

 *Figure 3.
 System Architecture*

 As you can see, as the core of MLOps solution, Azure Machine Learning workspace and its associated resources are protected by the virtual network, AML VNET.
-The jump host, Azure Bastion and self-hosted agents are in another virutual network, BASTION VNET which simulates another solution that need to access the resources within AML VNET.
+The jump host, Azure Bastion and self-hosted agents are in another virtual network, BASTION VNET which simulates another solution that need to access the resources within AML VNET.
 With the support of VNet peering and private DNS zones, Azure Pipelines can be executed on self-host agents and then trigger Azure Machine Learning pipelines to train/evaluate/register the machine learning models.
 Finally, the model will be deployed as a web service on Azure Kubernetes Cluster.
 This is how the Azure Pipelines and Azure Machine Learning pipelines work in this MLOps solution.